Arseniiiii-ai/dynamic-price-optimization-rl/README.md

 # Dynamic Price Optimization Engine with Reinforcement Learning 🤖📈

 This repository contains an end-to-end Machine Learning system designed to optimize e-commerce product pricing dynamically.
-The project combines **XGBoost** for demand forecasting and **Reinforcement Learning (Q-Learning)** for autonomous decision-making.

 ## 🚀 Overview
 The goal of this project is to move away from static pricing and manual rule-based adjustments.
 Instead, an AI agent learns to maximize **Net Profit** by analyzing historical sales data, seasonality, and price elasticity.